Here you can find answers to the questions we get asked most frequently.

 Do you design swimming pools?

 Yes, we design the architectural details of swimming pools - size, shape and layout of a swimming pool.
-However, for the construction detailing and the construction itself is done by a municipality registered and approved swimming pool contractor.
+The construction detailing and the construction itself is done by a municipality registered and approved swimming pool consultant.

 Are concrete/ shotcrete pools better than fibreglass pre-formed pools?